 - 5. Uniloc brings this action for patent infringement under the patent laws of the United States, 35 U.S.C. § 271 et seq.
-This Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331, 1338(a) and 1367. - 6.
-Venue is proper in this judicial district pursuant to 28 U.S.C. §§ 1391(c) and 1400(b).
-Upon information and belief, Blackboard is deemed to reside in this judicial district, has committed acts of infringement in this judicial district, and/or has purposely transacted business involving the accused products in this judicial district, including sales to one or more customers in Texas. - 7.
-Blackboard is subject to this Court's jurisdiction pursuant to due process and/or the Texas Long Arm Statute due at least to its substantial business in this State and judicial district, including: (A) at least part of its past infringing activities, (B) regularly doing or soliciting business in Austin and Killeen, Texas and/or (C) engaging in persistent conduct and/or deriving substantial revenue from goods and services provided to customers in Texas.
+This Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1338(a). - 6.
+Venue is proper in this judicial district pursuant to 28 U.S.C. § 1400(b).
+Blackboard has a regular and established place of business at 2000 East 6th Street, Suite 6, Austin, Texas 78702. - 7.
+Blackboard is subject to this Court's jurisdiction pursuant to due process and/or the Texas Long Arm Statute due at least to its substantial business in this State and judicial district, including: (A) at least part of its past infringing activities, (B) regularly doing or soliciting business in Austin, Texas and/or (C) engaging in persistent conduct and/or deriving substantial revenue from goods and services provided to customers in Texas.

-(INFRINGEMENT OF U.S. PATENT NO. 6,324,578)
+COUNT I (INFRINGEMENT OF U.S. PATENT NO. 6,324,578)

-8. Uniloc incorporates paragraphs 1-7 above by reference.

-- 9. Uniloc Luxembourg is the owner, by assignment, of U.S. Patent No. 6,324,578 ("the '578 Patent"), entitled METHODS, SYSTEMS AND COMPUTER PROGRAM PRODUCTS FOR MANAGEMENT OF CONFIGURABLE APPLICATION PROGRAMS ON A NETWORK that issued on November 27, 2001.
-A true and correct copy of the '578 Patent is attached as Exhibit A hereto. - 10.
-Uniloc USA is the exclusive licensee of the '578 Patent with ownership of all substantial rights therein, including the right to grant sublicenses, to exclude others, and to enforce, sue and recover past damages for the infringement thereof. - 11.
+- 8. Uniloc incorporates paragraphs 1-7 above by reference. - 9.
+Uniloc Luxembourg is the owner, by assignment, of U.S. Patent No. 6,324,578 ("the '578 Patent"), entitled METHODS, SYSTEMS AND COMPUTER PROGRAM PRODUCTS FOR MANAGEMENT OF CONFIGURABLE APPLICATION PROGRAMS ON A NETWORK that issued on November 27, 2001.
+A true and correct copy of the '578 Patent is attached as Exhibit A hereto.

+- 10. Uniloc USA is the exclusive licensee of the '578 Patent with ownership of all substantial rights therein, including the right to grant sublicenses, to exclude others, and to enforce, sue and recover past damages for the infringement thereof. - 11.
 Upon information and belief, the following describes, at least in part, how the Blackboard software distribution and management system works:

-14. Upon information and belief, the following describes, at least in part, how the Blackboard software distribution and management system works: